 Again, it’s easy to say that you just need to soldier on, be disciplined, and use willpower to keep pushing until it becomes a habit.

 This could work for some.
-But for most people, forcing yourself to stick to your budget can result to burnout.
+But for most people, forcing yourself to stick to your budget can result in burnout.
 Which can then make you quit trying.

 So how does one avoid budgeting burnout?
-How do you overcome the laziness and procrastination when it comes to tracking your expenses on a regular basis?
+How do you overcome laziness and procrastination when it comes to tracking your expenses regularly?
 Here are some tips that can help.

 Start with just one category plus “Others”.